¡Esta es Una Plaza! Inspiring Permaculture in the City

 Connection to Nature

-Another aspect of the neighbourhood is the lack of green spaces.
+Another challenging aspect of the neighbourhood is the lack of green spaces.
 Most of the public spaces are all paved with concrete and the narrow streets don’t allow for many trees.
-Also, the narrow streets, combined with a high population density and some of the smallest flats in Madrid (many of which are interior flats with very little natural light), also create the need for access to more open spaces.
+This, combined with a high population density and some of the smallest flats in Madrid (many of which are interior with very little natural light), create the need for access to more open spaces.

 In this way, La Plaza acts as a small green lung of the neighbourhood, which helps to improve the quality of life of the residents.
 It also provides opportunities to connect the countryside with the city through the vegetable beds, compost, gardens and bike workshops, which everyone is welcome to get involved with if they so desire.